 & the environment

-(*) Students gathered in three groups (Groups 1, 2 & 3) take turn participating in three different field trips: Guided tour of the local wastewater treatment plant, campus tour of energy-efficient buildings, and visit to the Dartmouth Organic Farm.
+(*) Students gathered in three groups (Groups 1, 2 & 3) take turn participating in three different field trips: Local wastewater treatment plant, Life-Sciences Center building on campus, and Dartmouth Organic Farm.